 *Cover casseroles with moisture-vaporproof material such as freezer paper, heavy foil, plastic wrap, or a tight-fitting lid.
 Fix tape around the edges to make a tight seal.
 Label contents, number of servings, and date of freezing.

 *One handy way to freeze a casserole is to line the dish with heavy foil, leaving a long overhang; prepare casserole as directed.
 Seal foil over food; freeze.
 When frozen, remove wrapped casserole from dish.
 Label and store in the freezer.
 Reheat in the same casserole dish.
+To serve:

 *Use frozen casseroles within 2-3 months for best quality.